Notifying Fast-Track applications

 The council must resume processing of a suspended application at the applicant’s request.

-If the application remains suspended for 130 working days in total (including all other periods when the application was suspended), the council must either return the application to the applicant, or continue to process it.
-The other on-hold periods include (as per sections 88C–F) deferrals of timeframes because sections 91, 92(1) or 92(2), s95E and 99A have been applied.
+If the application remains suspended for longer than the specified time period (including all other periods when the application was suspended), the council must either return the application to the applicant, or continue to process it.
 The intent of this deadline is to avoid situations where applications are suspended for long period of time as this can create uncertainty for affected communities and prevent others seeking access to resources.

 There are no criteria in the RMA that the council must take into account when deciding whether to return the application.
 However, some possible considerations include:

 - whether there has been any communication from the applicant during the period the application was suspended

 - what is known about the reasons the application has been on hold

 - whether the applicant has made progress in further developing their application